kevnjs/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Sessions are stored on servers, and JSON web tokens gives the responsibility of storing data to the client instead

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+It helps us hash passwords into a one way encoded string and helps protect plain text passwords be readable if a database was breached

 3. How are unit tests different from integration and end-to-end testing?

+Unit tests is centered on testing small pieces of code functionality, where integration is code tested as a group or combinations of code, and end to end testing is testing from set path a user would take when navigating your app

 4. How does _Test Driven Development_ change the way we write applications and tests?

+It helps us write code in a sense that we can code in a way that can satisfy and achieve our objective with our tests